DevExpress-Examples/maui-data-form/CS/ComboBoxEditor/Readme.md

 <img src="../../Images/data-form-combobox-iphone.png" alt="DevExpress Data Form for iOS" height="700"/> <img src="../../Images/data-form-combobox-android.png" alt="DevExpress Data Form for Android" height="700"/>

+### Configure Combo Box Settings

 To specify an item source for the data form's combo box editor, follow the steps below:

-1. Create a class that implements the [](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.IPickerSourceProvider) interface.
+1. Create a class that implements the [IPickerSourceProvider](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.IPickerSourceProvider) interface.
 An instance of this class (*ComboBoxDataProvider*, in this example) serves as the data source for all combo box editors within the data form.
 2. Override the [GetSource](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.IPickerSourceProvider.GetSource(System.String)) method so that it returns an item source for a combo box based on the data object property to which the editor is bound.
 3. Set the [DataFormView.PickerSourceProvider](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormView.PickerSourceProvider) property to a *ComboBoxDataProvider* class instance.
-4. Use the [](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormComboBoxEditorAttribute) attribute to assign a combo box editor to the data object's property.
+4. Add the [DataFormComboBoxItem](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormComboBoxItem) to the [DataFormView](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormView) and specify the item's [FieldName](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormItem.FieldName) to assign a combo box editor to the data object's property.
 In this example, the data form is bound to the *EmployeeInfo* object and uses combo box editors for the following properties of this object:
     - *Department*
     The data provider's `GetSource` method returns a list of `DepartmentInfo` objects that serve as the data source for the drop-down item list of the **Department** combo box.
-Use the [ValueMember](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormComboBoxEditorAttribute.ValueMember) and [](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormComboBoxEditorAttribute.DisplayMember) parameters to specify data source field names that supply item values (integer values that define department codes) and display strings (department names), respectively.
+Use the [ValueMember](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormComboBoxItem.ValueMember) and [DisplayMember](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormComboBoxItem.DisplayMember) parameters to specify data source field names that supply item values (integer values that define department codes) and display strings (department names), respectively.
     - *Status*
     The data provider's `GetSource` method returns a list of strings that are displayed as items within the **Status** combo box and used to set the data object's *Status* property value.

+### Specify Editor Navigation Settings

+When a user taps a [DataFormView](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormView) editor, its state turns into Focused and the on-screen keyboard appears.
+The user can tap the **Next** button on the keyboard to move on to the next editor within the [DataFormView](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormView).
+The [DataFormView](https://docs.devexpress.com/Maui/DevExpress.Maui.DataForm.DataFormView) shows the **Next** button for a focused editor if its [ReturnType](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormTextItemBase.ReturnType) property is set to `Next`.
+To show the keyboard for a [combo box editor](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormComboBoxItem), you should additionally set its [IsFilterEnabled](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataForm.DataFormComboBoxItem.IsFilterEnabled) property to `True`.

+The `TabIndex` property allows you to define the order of editors when they are traversed.
+Use positive integers to specify indexes.

 ## Files to Review